 Additional Expedition Help: Our next step is to help update the library and provide interns to help teachers and children learn English.

 Project Focus: Business and Career Development/Micro-Enterprise.
 Specifically, Eagle Condor is working with self-reliant associations to inspire and create the framework for more entrepreneurial opportunities and end generational poverty.

 Project Story: Iquitos (Spanish pronunciation: [iˈkitos]) is the largest city in the Peruvian rainforest with a population of 406,340.
 Located on the Amazon River, it is only 106 m above sea level.
 During the rainy season many of the homes float!
 Iquitos is the largest city in the world that can only be reached by airplane or boat.

-Additional Expedition Help: ECH expedition projects work hand and hand with community goals set by people in each self-reliant associations.
+Additional Expedition Help: Eagle Condor Humanitarian expedition projects work hand and hand with community goals set by people in each self-reliant association.
 A true example of people bridging cultures to lift each other in ways they could not have done it alone.